 Just don’t let the door hit you on the way out.
 Don’t burn the bridge you might have to cross again.
 Cities are like big, small towns, so if you plan to stay in the same industry or if you might run into a crossover client, leave on good terms.
 Don’t run around spouting off to everyone about what an egomaniac or jerk your former employer was.

 Keep connections strong with coworkers, particularly those who have shared your vision and who are supportive allies.
 Stay in touch and build on those connections outside of the work environment.

-Do your own mental evaluation and work through your own “stuff” before you carry it to the next job.
+When you leave a job, even if it’s a job you hate, do your own mental evaluation and work through your own “stuff” before carrying it to the next job.
 Let your employer work through the company’s baggage themselves.
-If the company is good, and vision and mission-driven, and was just a bad fit for you, they’ll move on and be fine.
+If the company is good, vision and mission-driven, and just a bad fit for you, they’ll move on and be fine.
 If the company is truly terrible, chances are they’ll fold eventually anyway.

-Leaving a job can be done on good terms and lead to better things for you and your future.
+Leaving a job—no matter how stressful or negative the work environment is—can be done on good terms and lead to better things for you and your future.
 Keep your goals growth-oriented and focused on the big picture.
 Evaluate what YOU need to do to improve your game and continue to work on bettering yourself.

 Liked this post and want more?
 Sign up for updates – free!

 The Wright Foundation for the Realization of Human Potential is a leadership institute located in Chicago, Illinois.
 Wright Living performative learning programs are integrated into the curriculum at Wright Graduate University.